mpowerrenterprise/mpowerr-library-management-system/README.md

 #### Admin Panel

 - Login: Admins can log in using their credentials.

 - Dashboard: Overview of the library's status, including the number of books, members, and active borrows.

 - Book Management: Add new books, update book details, delete books, and search for books.

 - Member Management: Register new members, update member details, and view member information.

 - Borrow and Return: Manage the borrowing and returning process, including tracking due dates and overdue books.

+## Member Interface

+- Registration: New users can register to become library members.

+- Login: Members can log in using their credentials.

+- Book Search: Search for books using various criteria such as title, author, genre, etc.

+- Borrow Books: Request to borrow available books.

+- Return Books: Track and return borrowed books.